 Administrative Assistant

-In contrast, administrative assistants must proficiently use various software programs like Microsoft Office Suite.
-It is also helpful to have the ability to work independently and adapt to various technologies.
+In contrast, administrative assistants must proficiently use software programs like Microsoft Office Suite.
+They must also be able to work independently and adapt to various technologies.

 Working independently is crucial for handling routine tasks without constant supervision.
 Furthermore, proficiency in using various programs helps adapt to various technologies to ensure the smooth flow of day-to-day activities.